PostScript: History

 However, the cost of implementation was high; computers output raw PS code that would be interpreted by the printer into a raster image at the printer's natural resolution.
 This required high-performance microprocessors and ample memory.
 The LaserWriter used a 12 MHz Motorola 68000, making it faster than any of the Macintosh computers to which it was attached.
+By 1987, the cost of licensing PS and fonts from Adobe was $400 to $900 per printer.
 When the laser printer engines themselves cost over a thousand dollars, the added cost of PS was marginal.
 But, as printer mechanisms fell in price, the cost of implementing PS became too great a fraction of overall printer cost.
 In addition, with desktop computers becoming more powerful during the 1990s than their attached printers, it no longer made sense to offload the rasterization work onto the resource-constrained printer.
 By 2001, few low-end printer models came with onboard support for PostScript, largely due to growing competition from much cheaper non-PostScript inkjet printers, and new software-based methods to render PostScript images on computers, making them suitable for any printer.
 PDF, a descendant of PostScript, provides one such method, and has largely replaced PostScript as the de facto standard for electronic document distribution.

 On high-end printers, PostScript processors remain common, and their use can dramatically reduce the CPU work involved in printing documents, transferring the work of rendering PostScript images from the computer to the printer.